 It is unclear why some women have dense breasts and others do not.
 In general, younger women tend to have denser breasts, and some post-menopausal women may lose breast density as a result of hormonal changes experienced during menopause.
-However, this is not a hard and fast rule; some younger women may have fatty breasts while some elderly women have dense breasts.
-Much of what determines a woman’s breast density is likely genetic.
-But diet, nutrition, weight gain or loss, and hormonal factors also affect a woman’s breast density.
+However, some younger women may have fatty breasts while some elderly women have dense breasts.
+Much of what determines a woman's breast density is likely genetic.
+But diet, nutrition, weight gain or loss, and hormonal factors also affect a woman's breast density.

 The exact relationship between breast density and breast cancer is still under study with many unknowns.
-It is easier to detect an underlying cancer in women with fatty breasts and harder to detect an underlying cancer on a mammogram in women with dense breasts.
-This is because the dense normal tissue – which appears white on the mammogram – may hide an underlying cancer that also usually appears white on a mammogram.
+On a mammogram, it is easier to detect an underlying cancer in women with fatty breasts and harder to detect an underlying cancer in women with dense breasts.
+This is because the dense normal tissue – which appears white on the mammogram – may hide an underlying cancer that also appears white on a mammogram.
 Also, having dense breasts may be associated with a small increased risk of developing breast cancer.

 How are dense breasts evaluated?

 Mammography is used most commonly to determine whether a woman has dense breasts.

 - Mammography: A diagnostic test that uses low dose x-rays to examine the breasts.
 This type of imaging involves exposing the breasts to a small amount of ionizing radiation to obtain pictures of the inside of the breasts.